OpenZeppelin/nile/README.md

 From [cairo-lang docs](https://www.cairo-lang.org/docs/how_cairo_works/consts.html#short-string-literals): A short string is a string whose length is at most 31 characters, and therefore can fit into a single field element.

 In Nile, arguments to contract calls (calldata) that are neither int nor hex, are treated as short strings and converted automatically to the corresponding felt representation.
-Because of this, you can run the next from the CLI:
+Because of this, you can run the following from the CLI:

 ```sh
 nile deploy MyToken 'MyToken name' 'MyToken symbol' (...)